anosike1/axios-fetch-api/README.md

-Just a simple code to show how to use AXIOS to get API requests.
+Just a simple code to show how to use AXIOS and FETCH to get API requests in React.